nordicmicroalgae/content/biovolume-list.md

 ## HELCOM EG PHYTO Biovolume list

-The latest update of the HELCOM EG PHYTO (previously PEG) list of biovolumes of phytoplankton in the Baltic Sea and the Kattegat-Skagerrak is available at ICES as a [zip-file](http://ices.dk/data/Documents/ENV/PEG_BVOL.zip).
+The HELCOM EG PHYTO (previously PEG) biovolume list is used in routine monitoring of Baltic Sea phytoplankton.
+The latest update of the HELCOM EG PHYTO list is available at ICES as a [zip-file](http://ices.dk/data/Documents/ENV/PEG_BVOL.zip).
+The list contains biovolumes and fixed size-classes used for the calculation of phytoplankton biomass in routine monitoring of Baltic Sea phytoplankton.

 ## NOMP Biovolume list